 The Clackamas River begins on the slopes of Olallie Butte, a High Cascade volcano.
 The river flows 82.7 miles from its headwaters (elevation 6,000 ft) to its confluence with the Willamette River near Gladstone and Oregon City (elevation 12 ft) and is made up of 16 sub watersheds.

 Click here to go an interactive map of the Clackamas River watershed.

-To learn more about the history of our watershed check out the new video we just created by going to https://youtu.be/4jn-Q6LPU3s
+To learn more about the history of our watershed check out this video https://youtu.be/4jn-Q6LPU3s

 The watershed drains more than 940 sq miles or 600,700 acres.
 More than half of its length it runs through forested areas over rugged terrain.
 The lower reaches flow through agricultural and densely populated areas.
 The watershed crosses two counties and includes federal land administered by the US Forest Service and BLM, state land, and private land.

-Unlike the Bull Run Watershed, which is federally owned and managed by the City of Portland, 72% of the of the Clackamas watershed is publicly owned, 3% is tribally owned, and 25% is privately owned.
+Unlike the Bull Run Watershed, which is federally owned and managed by the City of Portland, 72% of the Clackamas watershed is publicly owned, 3% is tribally owned, and 25% is privately owned.
 The watershed can roughly be divided in half, with nearly all of the upper watershed in the Mt.
 Hood National Forest and managed by the USFS.
 In contrast, most of the lower watershed is privately owned.
-The area in between the national forest and the lower watershed include parcels of land owned by private timber companies and the BLM.
+The area in between the national forest and the lower watershed includes parcels of land owned by private timber companies and the BLM.
 The estimated population within the watershed in 1995 was 63,702.

 The Clackamas River supplies high-quality drinking water to over 300,000 people in Clackamas and Washington Counties and is targeted in the Regional Water Supply Plan as a source to meet future demand.

 There are five municipal surface water intakes on Clackamas.
 They include: